eschoien/Dissimilarity-Tree-Reproduction/README.md

 This repository contains:

 - A reference implementation of the LSH-based pipeline proposed in the paper.
-- A reference implementation of the Modified QUICCI descriptor.
+- A reference implementation of our Directionally Modified QUICCI descriptor.

 The modifications relevant to our master's thesis are in the files:
 - This contains our modifications to the QUICCI descriptors on lines 302-372: